DongheeKang/MLOps_Note/linux_administration.md

       $ rsync -a /sc/sc32b/* .
       $ rsync -a /sc/sc32b/* .

+      # Copying in Linux with Visual Progress
+      $ rsync --progress /path/to/source-file /path/to/destination
+      $ rsync -r --progress /path/to/source-dir /path/to/destination-dir
+      $ rsync -r --info=progress2 /path/to/source-dir /path/to/destination-dir
+      $ rsync -r --info=progress2 /path/to/source-dir/ /path/to/destination-dir      : copy contents of source-dir, not source-dir itself

 ### rssh

     A restricted shell and allow only specific protocols such as SCP or SFTP